benjamincrozat/content/articles/php-83.md

 4. Install the pre-compiled binary for PHP 8.3 (also called "a bottle" in Homebrew's context).
 This will make the install so much faster. `brew install php@8.3`.
 5. Link it to make sure that the `php` alias targets the right binary: `brew link --overwrite --force php@8.3`.

-If you want to learn more about how to install PHP on your Mac, I wrote something for you: [PHP 8.3: new features (with RFCs) and release date.](https://benjamincrozat.com/install-php-mac-laravel-valet)
+If you want to learn more about how to install PHP on your Mac, I wrote something for you: [PHP for Mac: get started fast using Laravel Valet](https://benjamincrozat.com/install-php-mac-laravel-valet)

 ## What's new in PHP 8.3: new features and changes